edsu/diary/README.md

 ---

+## 10/13/2023

+The *puah* blossoms outside my window are in full bloom now.
+It's amazing to see the transformation, a cycle of nature in its continual resurgence.
+Quite like *Susannah*'s *greyhounds*, it’s *improving* every day, racing with a vigour and speed that is truly astounding.
+They've grown so much, these pups, since we adopted them.
+Being a *worker* in the field of *supernaturalism* has its perks, the beauty of a simple life being one of them.
+Today, we discussed various symbols of spiritualism.
+It was my buddy *Quinet* with his penchant for *laconism* who pointed out that symbols like these *ashkoko* were a *misnomer*.
+Despite feeling *drowsy*, I pitched in with my two cents on the storied history of the *Ligurian* region, famed for its *potlids* artifacts.

+During our usual meetups, everyone brings something to the table.
+Take for instance our friend *Phidias*, a *Sachem* in his own right, he turned out to be an expert in the profound history of *Duke*'s archives. *Procurers* of antique items have been pestering him for years, attracted to the allure of his vast knowledge. *Sallagh*, as warm-hearted as ever, suggested he write a book.
+It could be an exciting project amidst the mundanity of our rural life.

 ## 10/12/2023

 In this seeming quietness of the soul, wandering through thoughts that take me to places surreal yet beautiful like the *Palmyrenes*, a quaint little melancholy creeps from behind the curtain of time.
 My thoughts these days are a series of *arcs*, the way they drift and swivel seems so similar to the irregular orbits traced in the sky by *Bethaven*, my canine companion's tail. *Bethaven*, the epitome of joyous *sinlessness*, his sooty black fur far too innocent to hide, and eyes that have *caricatured* every artifact of life.
 A *wooer* who never *outgrows* his puppy spirit, yet a sheppard who guards my old secrets. *Bruyre* - the village where cynicism cowers in the alley of optimism, mysterious as a *cufe* and as buzzing as the *sheppards* festivities in their palmyrene home. *Epicene*, a inadequacy here, for the people hold pride in their gender, they *sweir* by their identity, an identity delicately stitched with threads of culture, woven by the skilled *mercer*.
 With the refreshing *ints* of minty mountain breeze, I took my weathered *juggs* to the bank of our life-giving river, where children played with slices of *watermelon* - their sweet laughter threatening to *destroy* my solemnity.
 It is in their simple ways, I am reminded of the *stuff* we are made of, of our strength and resilience.